dvmorris/reacterminator/README.md

 ## Development

 ### Workflow
-- add specs
-- write tests
+- write tests ( use tests as specs )
 - implementation ( `npm tdd` )
 - ensure the following before you do a PR ( `npm test-local` )
   - linting pass